Appearance

 - There is a top level property called

-action is used, or to identify which item in the list to remove when theremove
+addaction is used, or to identify which item in the list to remove when theremoveaction is used.

 - This is used to identify whether an item already exists in the list when the